iambrainstorming/opinionated_observer/src/observation/self-interest.md

 Unfortunately, people often prioritize their own biases and uninformed opinions over their true self-interest, leading to decisions that can have negative consequences for both themselves and those around them.

+However, most individuals are not that resourceful, or do not have enough knowledge to make informed choices.
+Additionally, knowledge is not enough; it is not even half the battle.
+Putting knowledge into practice requires a high amount of grit and forming a habit.

 This highlights the need for education, critical thinking, and informed decision-making to ensure that individuals are able to make choices that align with their own self-interest and contribute to the greater good.

 By acknowledging the complexity of human decision-making and the many factors that influence it, we can work towards creating a more nuanced understanding of self-interest and its role in shaping our choices and actions.